About cockroach insecticides and poisons

 - Roach bombs and foggers.
 Often used as last resort measures, bombs and foggers work by gauzing entire rooms with gas that goes into every surface, and every nook, crack and crevice.
 Ideally, a good bomb or fogger can go as deep through said cracks that it reaches the insects’ nest and kills them all inside.
 This method’s drawbacks are that foggers and bombs are annoying to use, they require a lot of cleaning afterward, and so on.
 Additionally, they have a questionable success rate.
 Often times they will reach deep enough into the cracks and crevices to send the insects running amok but they won’t actually exterminate the eggs.
 As a result of that foggers and bombs can cause roaches and other insects to go around and create new nests and colonies

-- Dry roach sprays work in a similar way as roach powders, roach poisons, and insecticides – they contaminate roaches that pass through them, go to their nests and kill multiple other roaches there
+- Dry roach sprays work in a similar way as roach powders, roach poisons, and insecticides – roach sprays contaminate roaches that pass through them, go to their nests and kill multiple other roaches there

 - Professional exterminator.
 When all else fails, there’s no shame in calling professionals to help.
 Sure, they will use similar products to what you might have used, but they have the know-how to use them adequately, place them correctly, and bring any infestation to an end.
 If the worst comes an exterminator can also dig out and torch nests and colonies with a flamethrower or other similar tools